 Chuck Berry, the singer, songwriter and guitar great who practically defined rock music with his impeccably twangy hits "Maybellene," "Roll Over Beethoven," "Memphis," "My Ding-a-Ling" and "Sweet Little Sixteen," has died, The Hollywood Reporter has confirmed.
 He was 90.

 In 1986, Berry became a member of the first class of inductees into the Rock and Roll Hall of Fame.
-A year earlier, he had entered The Blues Foundation's Blues Hall of Fame and received a Grammy Lifetime Achievement Award.
+A year earlier, he entered The Blues Foundation's Blues Hall of Fame and also received a Grammy Lifetime Achievement Award.

-Berry performed in 1979 for President Jimmy Carter at the White House, landed at No. 6 on Rolling Stone's list of the "100 Greatest Guitarists of All Time" and trademarked his stage showmanship with his famous "duck walk."
+He performed in 1979 for President Jimmy Carter at the White House, landed at No. 6 on Rolling Stone's list of the "100 Greatest Guitarists of All Time" and trademarked his stage showmanship with his famous "duck walk."

-John Lennon once said, "If you tried to give rock and roll another name, you might call it 'Chuck Berry.'"
-He paved the way for such music legends as The Rolling Stones, The Beatles, The Beach Boys, The Band, Jimi Hendrix, David Bowie, Eric Clapton, AC/DC, Sex Pistols and Jerry Lee Lewis, among many others.
+John Lennon once said, "If you tried to give rock and roll another name, you might call it 'Chuck Berry.' " He paved the way for such music legends as The Rolling Stones, The Beatles, The Beach Boys, The Band, Jimi Hendrix, David Bowie, Eric Clapton, AC/DC, Sex Pistols and Jerry Lee Lewis, among many others.

 Muddy Waters, Berry's idol and musical influence, gave him some constructive backstage advice: contact Leonard Chess.
 Chicago-based Chess Records, primarily a blues label run by Polish brothers Leonard and Phil Chess, had a series of transplanted blues artists on its roster, including Howlin' Wolf, Bo Diddley, Jimmy Reed and John Lee Hooker.

-The Chess brothers signed Berry in 1955 and produced and released his first single, "Maybellene," an adaptation of the Bob Wills song "Ida Red."
+The Chess brothers signed Berry in 1955 and produced and released his first single, "Maybellene," an adaption of the Bob Wills song "Ida Red."
 It sold more than a million copies, reached No. 1 on the Billboard R&B charts and hit No. 5 on the Pop charts, allowing Berry to build crossover appeal beyond the R&B audience.

 "Maybellene" blended hillbilly licks and high-spirited blues riffs, ultimately creating the signature sound that pioneered the rock revolution.
 The lyrics for the song had narrative swagger, reflecting the spirit of teenage angst depicting fast cars, drag races and the story of an unfaithful girl as its main themes.

-Berry explained his appeal to adolescents across different cultural backgrounds: "Everything I wrote about wasn't about me but [was about] the people listening."
+He explained his appeal to adolescents across different cultural backgrounds: "Everything I wrote about wasn't about me but [was about] the people listening."
 He had a way of identifying what people wanted to express, but weren't able to, during this segregated time.